Okedigwe/blog/README.md

 # blog
-This is an Ruby app
+This is a Ruby app